Vaginal Cancer: Tests After Diagnosis

 An X-ray uses a small amount of radiation to make an image of organs and bones inside the body.
 A chest X-ray is done to see if there are any changes in your lungs.
 This may show that the cancer has spread to your lungs or chest.
 The test can show enlarged lymph nodes in your chest.
 This test takes a few minutes, and causes no pain.

 A CT scan uses a series of X-rays and a computer to create detailed images of the inside of the body.
-This test helps your doctor see where the cancer is located and if it has spread to other parts of your body.
+The pictures are more detailed than a regular X-ray.
+This test helps your healthcare provider see where the cancer is and if it has spread to other parts of your body.
 It is helpful for finding cancer in the chest, abdomen, and pelvis.

 You may be asked not to eat until a second set of pictures is taken in a few hours.
-The dye lets your doctor see lymph nodes and other tissues more clearly.
-The substance will pass through your system and exit through your bowel movements.
+The dye lets your healthcare provider see lymph nodes and other tissues more clearly.
+The substance will pass through your system and exit through your bowel movements or in your urine.
 Some people have a temporary warm feeling (flushing) just after the injection.
-Tell your doctor if you have ever had a reaction to contrast material in the past, such as hives or trouble breathing.
-Tell your doctor if you have these reactions during the test.
+Tell your healthcare provider if you have ever had a reaction to contrast material in the past, such as hives or trouble breathing.
+Tell your healthcare provider if you have these reactions during the test.

 MRIs use radio waves, magnets, and a computer to make detailed images of the inside of the body.
 This test is helpful in looking at your brain and spinal cord.
 MRI may also be used if the results of an X-ray or CT scan aren’t clear.